Emergency Support Services

 - Have good organizational skills

-To volunteer to be an ESS member contact the RDCK Emergency Program Coordinator who will put you in touch with your closest Canadian Red Cross local Team Leader.
+Contact the RDCK Emergency Program who will put you in touch with your local ESS Director.